-The Sami people are the indegenous people of Scandinavia who inhabitate the north.
-They have their own language, culture, flag and traditions.
+The Sami people are the indigenous people of Scandinavia who inhabit the north.

-In Tromsø in February, there is a weeklong event called “Sami week”, where you can get an insight into their culture, check out the reindeer racing, lasso-throwing championship and other cultural Sami events, buy traditional handicrafts etc.
+In Tromsø in February, there is a week long event called “Sami week”, where you can get an insight into their culture, check out the reindeer racing, lasso-throwing championship and other cultural Sami events, buy traditional handicrafts etc.